Revenue from Contracts with Customers

 The Company has applied the practical expedient for certain revenue streams to exclude the value of remaining performance obligations for (i) contracts with an original expected term of one year or less or (ii) contracts for which the Company recognizes revenue in proportion to the amount it has the right to invoice for services performed.

 Contract Acquisition Costs

 The Company accounts for certain acquisition costs over the life of the contract, consisting primarily of commissions when paid.
 Commission costs are incurred commencing at contract signing.
-Commission costs are allocated across all performance obligations and deferred and amortized over the contract term of each performance obligations’ completion period.
+Commission costs are allocated across all performance obligations and deferred and amortized over the contract term on a progress toward completion basis.

+As of March 31, 2020 and December 31, 2019, included in other assets in the accompanying condensed consolidated balance sheets, were $1,735 and $1,735, respectively, of capitalized commission costs related to contracts that were not completed.
 For contracts that have a duration of less than one year, the Company follows a practical expedient and expenses these costs when incurred.
-During the three and nine months ended September 30, 2019 and 2018, the amortization of commission costs related to contracts was not material and has been included in the accompanying condensed consolidated statements of income.
+During the three months ended March 31, 2020 and 2019, the amortization of commission costs related to contracts was not material and has been included in the accompanying condensed consolidated statements of income.

-No impairment charges in connection with the Company’s commission costs or project development costs were recorded during the periods ended September 30, 2019 and 2018.
+No impairment charges in connection with the Company’s commission costs or project development costs were recorded during the three months ended March 31, 2020 and 2019.